top of page

 'Order what you like and we eat together'

-Another interesting and integral part of Systemic Consensing you can see here is the “Passive Solution”.
+Another interesting and integral part of Systemic Consensing you can see here is the “Passive Solution” - with the highest resistance points marked red.

-It describes how things are when everything remains as is or when the group does not decide right now.
+It describes how things are when everything remains as is, or when the group does not make a decison right now.
 The Passive Solution…

 • … allows for an unknown unfolding;